AI datasets and VLAI models

 vulnerability-severity-classification-roberta-base

-This model is a fine-tuned version of RoBERTa base trained on the CIRCL/vulnerability-scores dataset.
+This model is a fine-tuned version of FacebookAI/roberta-base trained on the CIRCL/vulnerability-scores dataset.

-Training with two NVIDIA L40S GPUs takes about 6 hours.
+Training with 4 NVIDIA L40S GPUs takes less than 4 hours.

 We are getting point estimates from this model: the predicted class and its associated probability from the softmax layer.